 Yekaterina Sharikova, M.S. has years of extensive experience in data management, proposal development, and budgetary negotiations in the global pharmaceutical industry.

-Her positions with Novartis (Fortune 500 Company, Forbes Magazine-rated Best Pharmaceutical Company of the Decade) enabled her to help manage Scientific Operations departmental multi-million dollar budget and conduct contractual negotiations with distributors worldwide.
-She has served as Project Manager on a variety of construction projects (both scientific and commercial facilities) and is now part of the Operations Committee to launch the new Biologics Device Business Unit for Novartis Institute of Biomedical Research.
+Yekaterina is currently Head of Internal Operations at Kendall Square R&D, a research facility of Bristol Myers Squibb.
+In her prior positions with Novartis, she helped manage Scientific Operations departmental multi-million dollar budget and conduct contractual negotiations with distributors worldwide.
+She has served as Project Manager on a variety of construction projects (both scientific and commercial facilities) and was part of the Operations Committee to launch the new Biologics Device Business Unit for Novartis Institute of Biomedical Research.

 Yekaterina’s successful cross-functional project portfolio is closely connected to her scientific background and attention to developing communication skills.
 She holds a B.S. in Chemistry and an M.S. in Regulatory Affairs from San Diego State University.